-\paragraph{Code changes} We used versions of \diaspora~(v0.7.14) and Autolab~(v2.7.0) that had previously been modified to work with Blockaid.
+We used versions of \diaspora~(v0.7.14) and Autolab~(v2.7.0) that had previously been modified to work with Blockaid.
 To summarize the most relevant modifications: \begin{itemize} \item We had modified a few code locations to issue parameterized queries.
-(Most queries were already parameterized, but some needed a rewrite---see below for an example.) \item We had modified the applications to fetch sensitive data only if it affects the output.
-(This allows for finer-grained policies, but is \emph{not necessary for use with \name}.
-We kept these modifications to enable an apples-to-apples comparison between extracted and handwritten policies.) \item We had rewritten one query to an equivalent form supported by \name.
+(Most queries were already parameterized, but some needed a rewrite---see below for an example.) \item We had modified the applications to fetch sensitive data only if it affects output.
+(These modifications allow for finer-grained policies but are \emph{not required by \name}; we kept them for an apples-to-apples policy comparison.) \item We had rewritten one query to an equivalent form supported by \name.
 (This modification is \emph{not fundamentally required}---it could have been implemented in \name itself.) \end{itemize} In addition, we modified seven lines in Autolab to save query results in variables for reuse.
 This simple refactor helped the relevance judge identify more irrelevant conditionals by clarifying that accessing the variables does not trigger a query.

-For Odin, we made changes to three code locations in its backend source code (commit \texttt{f6762f0}): \begin{itemize} \item We changed two code locations so that they issue parameterized SQL queries--- e.g., in one location we changed: